rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 Performance tips:

-- It is recommended using [`replace` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#replace-pipe) instead of `replace_regexp` if possible, since it works faster.
+- It is recommended to use the [`replace` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#replace-pipe) instead of `replace_regexp` if possible, since it works faster.
-- It is recommended using more specific [log filters](https://docs.victoriametrics.com/victorialogs/logsql/#filters) in order to reduce the number of log entries, which are passed to `replace`.
+- It is recommended to use more specific [log filters](https://docs.victoriametrics.com/victorialogs/logsql/#filters) in order to reduce the number of log entries that are passed to `replace_regexp`.
   See [general performance tips](https://docs.victoriametrics.com/victorialogs/logsql/#performance-tips) for details.

 See also: